scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

     dbStorage: cosmos
 ```

-To enable Auditor service, you can follow the [Enable Auditor](#enable-auditor) section.
+To enable the Auditor service, you can follow the [Enable Auditor](#enable-auditor) section.

 #### Configure scalardl-audit-custom-values